 Homelessness or its threat can face anyone.
 New city, unemployment, substance abuse, lost credit rating or a change in the family situation can affect the living situation.

-6 700 single homeless people are living in Finland currently (ARA 2016).
-The number of homeless families is 325.
-In the European scale homelessness is not a major is issue in Finland, but this face does not reduce the seriousness of the situation.
+In the European scale homelessness is not a major is issue in Finland, but this does not reduce the seriousness of the situation.
 Homelessness numbers go up everytime a social or financial crisis occurs.

 A home for all is the basis of our work.
 We are actively involved as a national developer of the Housing First principle, which is gaining ground all over the world.

 In our work we try to support our residents social and financial well-being.
-We also provide new solutions and knowledge on housing.
+We also provide new solutions and knowledge on housing, like employment activities.